BS in Natural Resource Science and Management with Emphasis in Fisheries and Wildlife Sciences

 Semester Plan

 Below is a sample semester plan for the Fisheries and Wildlife Emphasis Area.
+A student’s actual plan may vary due to course choices, course availability, transfer courses, and minors/certificates pursued.
 Please consult with your advisor prior to registering for courses.

 First Year